MerkDesigns/RankDB/README.md

 RankDB is a multi-account Rank-Tracker for Overwatch players that are too far gone.

+## HOW TO INSTALL FOR NOOBS.

+- on the right side go to "Releases" to find the .exe installer

+## Windows warning !!!

+This app is currently not code-signed, so Windows Defender / SmartScreen may show a warning like “Unknown Publisher” or “Windows protected your PC.”

+This happens because the app does not yet have a digital code-signing certificate.
+These certificates are usually paid and can be expensive for small indie or personal projects.

+Because of that missing digital signing license/certificate, Windows may flag the installer even though it is not malicious.

 ## What The App Tracks

 Each account row can store: